cogdog/tru-collector/README.md

 If the account is incorrectly set up, when trying the Collector on a site where you are *not* logged in as an Administrator or Editor, any attempts to upload an image will generate an error message in the Media Uploader.

-## JetPack Post by Email (optional option)
+## JetPack Post by Email (optional)
 ![](wp-content/themes/tru-collector/images/jetpack-not-installed.jpg)

-As an option you can enable a feature that allows people to add an image to your site simply by sending it via email.
+You can enable a feature that allows people to add an image to your site simply by sending it via email.
 This uses the Post By Email module that is part of the [Wordpress Jetpack plugin](http://jetpack.me/).
 The options will check that the plugin is installed and that the module is enabled.

-The subject line of the email becomes the title, the body of the email the content, and the first image attached becomes the Collectable (we suggest using a plugin such as [Auto Thumbailer](https://wordpress.org/plugins/auto-thumbnailer/) that converts the first image to the theme's featured image.
+The subject line of the email becomes the title, the body of the email the content, and the first image attached becomes the Collectable -- that is why we suggest using a plugin such as [Auto Thumbailer](https://wordpress.org/plugins/auto-thumbnailer/) that converts the first image to the theme's featured image.

-To create an email address that can post via this plugin, any authenticated user can generate the `*********@post.wordpress.com` address via their profile; you cannot add it to the Collector user as you can only generate it for an account you are logged in to Wordpress with.
+To create an email address that can post via this plugin, any authenticated admin or editor user can generate the `*********@post.wordpress.com` address via their profile; you need not add it to the Collector user as you can only generate it for an account you are logged in to Wordpress with.

-The field here is just to keep the address as a reference; it is not used anywhere in the site-- you most likely do not want to have this email address in a public space as it allows direct posting to the site.
+The field here is just to keep the email address as a reference; it is not used anywhere in the site-- you most likely do not want to have this email address posted in a public space as it allows direct posting to the site.

 We (well I, the person writing this) recommend creating an email forwarding address to use as the one that you share; for example, if the email address I set up as a forwarder was `quickpost@splot.ca` and made to forward to `*********@post.wordpress.com` if I need to change the address, I can just do so at the Wordpress level, update my forwarder, and never have to tell people a new address to use.